rohan724/telecom-custommer-classification/README.md

 # telecom-custommer-classification
 customer category classification of telecom firm

-#### Project description
-To predict the target values for the test.csv.

-#### task:
-find a good machine learning model to predict the target value.
-Then predict the target values of the instances in the test.csv.
-- Save the final prediction array as ``final_test_prediction``.
-- <font color = 'red'> The final prediction will be evaluated using the **macro precision** function. </font>

 #### Dataset
 The data set contains various information about a Telecommunication company customers like age, region etc.The list of information is as follow.